 Notice the flowers, the way the light plays on different objects, hug someone you care about.
 It’s about taking 10 seconds to notice the beauty in your surroundings.

-Shifting toward a positive mindset is more like trimming a hedge rather than chopping down a tree.
-A few weeks after we’ve made adjustments, the hedge grows back and we need to trim it back again.
-I revisit these stress relief strategies regularly to bring my feet back to earth and my heart back into my profession.
+Shifting toward a positive mindset is more like trimming a hedge than chopping down a tree.
+A few weeks after we make adjustments, the hedge grows back and we need to trim it back again.
+I revisit these stress relief strategies regularly to stay on track.

-I’ll leave you with a final thought, and a reminder to get your free printable workbook to implement these stress relief strategies:
+I’ll leave you with a final thought and a reminder to get the Free Printable Workbook to implement these strategies:

 "Your attitude determines your altitude." - Zig Ziglar

-Did you enjoy this article?
-Save it to Pinterest by clicking the ‘save’ button in the upper left corner of the picture below.
+Save this article to Pinterest by clicking the 'SAVE' button in the top left corner of the image below: